chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-01-Build-a-Website-on-Google-Cloud-Challenge-Lab.md

 ```

 After the cluster is ready, you need to deploy the application.
 Make sure that you

-- name the deployment to be "fancytest",
+- name the deployment to be `fancytest`,
 - expose the service on port 80, and
 - map it to port 8080.